 Howse brought the need and idea for a food pantry to members of her congregation.
 After receiving the idea joyfully and enthusiastically, members launched the food pantry in 2017.

 Initially serving 10–15 people in five families on a bi-weekly basis, the ministry has grown to serving 36–40 people bi-weekly.
-A majority of those benefitting from the food pantry are seniors 65+ years old who are raising and providing for their grandchildren.
+A majority of those benefitting from the food pantry are seniors 65 years and older who are raising and providing for their grandchildren.

 “Over the last three years we have seen an increase of people blessed by Elder's Food Pantry,” said Howse.
 “The needs of people in our community, as well as people in surrounding areas, are being met.”